meaningandmodality/site/README.md

 # meaning-language

-Website for the Meaning &amp; Modality Linguistics Laboratory at Harvard University!
+Website for the Meaning & Modality Linguistics Laboratory at Harvard University!

 ## Folder Structure